REVRBE/revrbe-better-memory/README.md

 <h1># revrbe-better-memory</h1>

 Functional memory header for opening handle, getting modules and read/writing to process.

 Currently it is using NtOpenProcess to open a handle to csgo.exe and XOR encryption on memory read/write operations with randomized XOR key.

 <h2>Features and to-do</h2>

+✅ Clean modern C++ code

 ✅ Memory operations (read/write) XOR-encrypted with random key